OutrunCoder/chicken_scratch/README.md

 - [ ] TODO - CREATE a shell script to collect local addresses of the contracts
 - [ ] TODO - CREATE a web3 module export config
 - [ ] TODO - CONSOLI acct details into a user type interface
+- [ ] TODO - CREATE a destructure mech of all ICO props